shashihiremath444/Goodreads/README.md

 - click() is used to click on the element.

 - after using same mail id many times IMPORTANT MESSAGE alert will appeare
-- banners and capcha are can't automate and also above IMPORTANT MESSAGE can't automate'
+- banners and capcha are can't automate and also above IMPORTANT MESSAGE can't automate.
 - for IMPORTANT MESSAGE have to write showing characters for protect account.
 - Thread.sleep(8000) used for write showing character within 8 second after that script will continue to run.
 - after removing book from my books pop-up will show to handle pop-up alert() is used.